lightning/bolts/02-peer-protocol.md

 The `scriptpubkey` forms include only standard forms accepted by the Bitcoin network, which ensures the resulting transaction will propagate to miners.

+The `option_upfront_shutdown_script` feature means that the node wanted to pre-commit to `shutdown_scriptpubkey` in case it was compromised somehow.
+This is a weak commitment (a malevolent implementation tends to ignore specifications like this one!) but provides an incremental improvement in security by requiring cooperation of the receiving node to change the `scriptpubkey`.

 The `shutdown` response requirement implies that the node sends `commitment_signed` to commit any outstanding changes before replying; however, it could theoretically reconnect instead, which would simply erase all outstanding uncommitted changes.